DocWizard/jtd-exercise/README.md

 # README

-This is my practise run with just-the-docs
+This is my practice run with just-the-docs